by Tammy Taylor

 Before I got started mixing up the recipe I pulled my basic quick beer bread recipe & read over it.
 I already knew in advance that I was attempting a pesto version but I also decided to try a loaf of Rosemary/Cheddar Bread.
 I mean, I have these big beautiful rosemary plants right outside my back door bursting with fragrant goodness so why not use them #amiright??
 So I went outside & pulled a few stems of rosemary, minced them up finely and set it aside.
 I mixed the dry ingredients & measured out the other ingredients so I could mix everything together quickly & get both varieties of bread into the oven at the same time.

-I decided for my rosemary bread I’d use a sharp cheddar cheese along with my minced rosemary as I thought the sharpness of the cheese would offer a flavor punch to the bread without having to use too much.
-So to the standard beer bread dry ingredients that I had pre-measured I added a 12-oz bottle of beer and then stirred in about 3 Tablespoons of minced fresh rosemary and 1/2 cup shredded sharp cheddar cheese.
-I used a pastry brush to oil the 9×5 glass loaf pan with olive oil and then poured in the batter.
-When the batter had been smoothed into the pan I brushed the top of the batter with a little more olive oil & added a light sprinkle of minced fresh rosemary & also a sprinkling of coarse salt.
+For my rosemary bread I wanted to use a sharp cheddar cheese along with my minced rosemary.
+I thought the sharpness of the cheese would offer a flavor punch to the bread without having to use too much.
+So to the standard beer bread dry ingredients that I’d pre-measured I added a 12-oz bottle of beer.
+Then I stirred in about 3 Tablespoons of minced fresh rosemary and 1/2 cup shredded sharp cheddar cheese.
+I used a pastry brush to oil the 9×5 glass loaf pan with olive oil.
+Now it’s time to pour in the batter.
+When the batter had been smoothed into the pan I brushed the top of the dough with a little more olive oil & added a light sprinkle of minced fresh rosemary & also a sprinkling of coarse salt.

 I preheated the oven to 350 degrees, then placed the loaf pan into the oven and baked the bread for 45 minutes.
 After that time I pulled the pan from the oven and poured about 4 Tablespoons of olive oil over the top surface of the bread and returned it to the oven for the final 10 minutes baking time.

-When the bread was finished baking I removed the pan from the oven and placed it on a baker’s rack for a few minutes to begin cooling.
+When the bread was finished baking I removed the pan from the oven.
+The bread was placed on a baker’s rack for a few minutes to begin cooling.
 I slid a butter knife between the bread & the pan to loosen the bread to make it easier to remove.
 I placed the still-hot bread on a baker’s rack & covered it with a clean towel to allow it to cool completely.

 So how did it taste?
 Aaaah-mazing!
 Although we all loved the pesto bread and it was certainly more powerfully flavored, RancherMan & I loved the more subtle flavor of this Rosemary/Cheddar version the best.
 The bread was dense but soft and the sharp cheddar married beautifully with the minced fresh rosemary.
 Oh, and it was a completely different taste explosion when you cut it into slices and toast it.
 Oh.
 My.
 Goodness!!
-I’m certainly counting this recipe as a screaming success and it will be the easy go-to recipe when asked to bring something for a covered dish or gathering.
+I’m certainly counting this recipe as a screaming success!
+It will be an easy go-to recipe when asked to bring something for a covered dish or gathering.